pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

     * The embeddings are then stored in Pathway's vector store using the `SlidesVectorStoreServer`.
 3. **Metadata Handling**:
     * Images and files are dumped into local directories (`storage/pw_dump_images` and `storage/pw_dump_files`).
-    * Each slide gets a unique ID with `add_slide_id` function in the `app.py`.
+    * Each slide gets a unique ID.
 This helps with opening files and images from the the UI.

 ### **Query Handling**